 New Year’s Eve on the Las Vegas Strip is one of America’s great celebrations, a couple of hundred thousand people walking down one of the world’s most famous streets with drinks in hand, all gathered to watch multiple fireworks shows.

 It doesn’t matter where you are on the Strip, you can see the fireworks.

 They come ready to party – after all, they are in Vegas! – and the Strip provides the platform for them to play.
 The crowd is comprised of singles and couples, young and young forever, single, seeking, separated and attached.
 Click here for more photos and video.
-New Year’s Eve 2019 is on a Tuesday.
+New Year’s Eve 2021 (leading into 2022) is on a Friday.

 The plan is not to have a plan and that is the beauty of New Year’s Eve on the Strip.
 There’s no rush to get to a bar, no $150-300 event with a celebrity, no need to worry about securing tickets in advance.
 The event is open to the public and it’s free.

 So the people are free-wheeling.The scene runs all up and down the Strip, from MGM to the Stratosphere.
 The fireworks are shot off from parking lots in seven locations; a top viewing spot is by the Venetian and Treasure Island and around Paris/Bellagio.